Menu

 How does it work if the Private Plan rate quoted is less than the State Plan contribution rate?

-As mentioned before, private plans can cost less than the State Plan.
-But if the private plans cost less than the State Fund, the employee contribution would be capped at the private plan rate.
-For example, if the private plan rate comes in at 0.4% versus the State Plan contribution rate, which is currently capped at 0.5% of total wages up to the Social Security wage base, then the employee contribution would be calculated using the 0.4% rate.
+As mentioned before, Private Plans can cost less than the State Plan.
+But if the Private Plans cost less than the State Fund, the employee contribution would be capped at the Private Plan rate.

-You would still deduct the contributions from your employees’ payroll, whether you choose the State Plan or a private plan.
-If you choose a private plan, you, the employer, would pay your insurance carrier directly instead of to the State with your employees’ payroll deductions.
-And don’t forget, if you have an approved private plan – it is up to you if and how much to deduct as long as you are not deducting more than what the State would be collecting from the employees for the same year or your private plan rate if it lower than the State rate.
+You would still deduct the contributions from your employees’ payroll, whether you choose the State Plan or a Private Plan.
+If you choose a Private Plan, you, the employer, would pay your insurance carrier directly instead of to the State with your employees’ payroll deductions.
+And don’t forget, if you have an approved Private Plan – it is up to you if and how much to deduct as long as you are not deducting more than what the employee would contribute under the State Plan or at the Private Plan rate – whichever is lower.

 Learn More About CT Paid Leave